-There are no specific provisions regarding the criteria according to which corrective action has to be taken.
 The general framework is that the manufacturer or distributor of a defective product must take any appropriate measures to eliminate possible hazards affecting the product's use as soon as a defect comes to their attention.
-These measures may vary, and can include warning notifications, instructions to consumers, invitations for servicing or updating the product at issue so that it becomes safe, or recall notifications.
+These measures may vary, and can include warning notifications, instructions to consumers, invitations for servicing or updating the product at issue so that it becomes safe, or recall notifications (see also 1.4 Obligations to Notify Regulatory Authorities).